lihas/WindowsUndocumentedLib/README.md

 # UNDOCUMENTED Windows API

 Some information on the undocumented Windows API I have discovered.
+These have all been discovered using Ghidra (static analysis), and WinDBG (dynamic analysis)

 ## DisplayConfigGetDeviceInfo
 1. **DisplayConfigGetDeviceInfo(-3)** or **DisplayConfigGetDeviceInfo(DISPLAYCONFIG_DEVICE_INFO_TYPE_UNDOC::DISPLAYCONFIG_DEVICE_INFO_GET_DPI_SCALE)**